 Service description: This service can expose UPF related information to other NFs.
-There is one operation for this service:
+There are three operation for this service:

 - Notifying events on the PDU Session to the NFs.

+- Allow consumer NFs to subscribe and unsubscribe for an event on PDU Session(s);

-The following events can be notified to a NF consumer:
+The following events can be subscribed or notified to a NF consumer:

 - QoS Monitoring for URLLC: the event notification may contain the QoS Monitoring report as described in clause 5.33.3.2 of TS 23.501 [2].